guberArmin/PG6301-1-20V-Exam/README.md

 - Although it was not required to comment our code I felt it was good idea to do it.
 Both for me while developing website and for examiners to understand my train of thought.
+- Added pictures of all players under `/public/player-pictures`

 ### Special mentions
 Here I discuss things that might not be 100% clear, when it comes to my implementation, and are required by exam text.